 After the initial momentum of getting my idea off the ground, the reality of running a freelance platform started to feel soulless, and I began to question the impact it was having.
 Some freelancers didn’t get work, and that weighed heavy on my mind.

-At the start of lockdown, there was a flurry of support for businesses.
+At the start of lockdown one, there was a flurry of support for businesses.
 Though, with so much information on the internet and social media, it was hard to keep up with what was available, let alone make an informed decision about what was best for your business.

 I didn’t want people to be limited to the information in their networks or need to decipher often random Google search results.
 So, to make the support easy to find, I began to collate details into searchable directories.

-As the directories started to grow, I realised that Everyday People was turning into my original vision – a central point where people can find the best support for their business.
+As the directories started to grow, Everyday People was turning into my original vision – a central point where people can find everything they need to grow a business.

 What I’ve learnt so far

 It’s essential, I do something I’m passionate about and makes a difference to others.